-Creutzfeld-Jakob disease is the most common.
+Creutzfeldt-Jakob disease is the most common.
 It usually affects people around age 60.
-VCJD can affect younger adults.
+Variant Creutzfeldt-Jakob disease can affect younger adults.

-Signs of prion diseases include sudden changes in your mood, memory, and movement, such as:
+Signs of prion diseases include sudden changes in your mood, memory, and movement, including:

 Prions are tiny proteins in your brain that don't act the way they should.
 They fold over the wrong way, spread, and then cause other proteins to form the same incorrect shape.